Multi-document summarization: Key benefits and difficulties

 Multi-document summarization creates information reports that are both concise and comprehensive.

 With different opinions being put together & outlined, every topic is described from multiple perspectives within a single document.

 While the goal of a brief summary is to simplify information search and cut the time by pointing to the most relevant source documents, comprehensive multi-document summary should in theory contain the required information, hence limiting the need for accessing original files to cases when refinement is required.
 In practice, it is hard to summarize multiple documents with conflicting views and biases.
 In fact, it is almost impossible to achieve clear extractive summarization of documents with conflicting views.
 Abstractive summarization is the preferred venue in this case.

 Automatic summaries present information extracted from multiple sources algorithmically, without any editorial touch or subjective human intervention, thus making it completely unbiased.
 The difficulties remain, if doing automatic extractive summaries of documents with conflicting views.

 Technological challenges

 The multi-document summarization task is more complex than summarizing a single document, even a long one.
 The difficulty arises from thematic diversity within a large set of documents.
 A good summarization technology aims to combine the main themes with completeness, readability, and concision.
 The Document Understanding Conferences, conducted annually by NIST, have developed sophisticated evaluation criteria for techniques accepting the multi-document summarization challenge.

 An ideal multi-document summarization system not only shortens the source texts, but also presents information organized around the key aspects to represent diverse views.
 Success produces an overview of a given topic.
-Such text compilations should also basic requirements for an overview text compiled by a human.
+Such text compilations should also follow basic requirements for an overview text compiled by a human.
 The multi-document summary quality criteria are as follows: